devcenterco/backend-test-I/README.md

 * Based on hashtags used
 * Based on number of followers; Between 1,000 - 50,000

+*The bot is suppose to maintain a session and continously listen to the predefined hashtag*

 ## How to complete the task

 1. Fork this repository into your own public repo.